manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 User-plane anchor
-: An user-plane anchor is a node through which traffic is forced to pass, either because there is an explicit mention of the locator in packet headers, or simply for this node has been advertising other nodes prefixes to act as an attraction point.
+: A user-plane anchor is a node through which traffic is forced to pass.
 An example of such anchor is the indirection point in Mobile IP.

 Control-plane anchor
-: A control-plane anchor refers to a node whose is not responsible for carrying traffic, but who is needed for the operation of the forwarding and/or the mobility architecture.
+: A control-plane anchor refers to a node that is not responsible for carrying traffic, but is needed for the operation of the forwarding and/or the mobility architecture.
 An example of such anchor is the resolution or mapping service of LISP.
 We remark that while not being on path, such anchors might affect the performance of the user-plane due to resolution delays or indirection